 After you try an item, decide in which one you want to put it:

-- Keep – The items that you love to wear often and feel great in.
+- Keep – The items you love to wear often and feel great in.

 - The maybes – The items you don’t love and don’t hate.
 You aren’t sure what to do with them (more about this category later).

-- Get rid of – The items that you for sure want to get rid of and (possibly) aren’t in good condition.
+- Get rid of – The items you want to get rid of and (possibly) aren’t in good condition.

 - Donation/sell pile – Things you want to get rid of but are in good shape.
 It can be items that don’t fit you anymore, aren’t your style, etc.